What are the main trends in kiteboarding, in terms of riding categories (big air, wave, foil…)?

 Can you run us through your innovations in terms of board design, materials and construction for 2021?
-Which has been most popular so far?
+Which have been most popular so far?

 Are there any trends in terms of board design and construction that the entire industry seems to be progressing towards?

 Yes, the industry is always pushing new materials and constructions to make the best performing and lasting boards possible.

 What graphics / art collabs are you featuring in your 2021 collection?

 This year for the Traverse EJ Pro we had a little more time to work on the board graphic process, which was great.
 After last year’s Aussie themed croc skin graphic, I wanted to pay tribute to my true heritage, Scotland.
 I was born and grew up there until I was 11 when we moved to Australia, but all my extended family are still in the UK, and visiting still feels like home.
 The graphic on this year’s Pro board is from Loch Lomond, a loch (Scottish version of a lake) not far from where I grew up and where we spent a lot of time with family and friends.
 Loch Lomond is a beautiful place that I love to visit whenever I am able to make it back.
 The deck image is of a tree on the shore of the loch, which at high water is engulfed by the loch, making a pretty striking impression.
 Working with Al on this graphic was great, he is super open to ideas and really accommodating, not only making sure I am happy with the board, but being sure to tie it in with the rest of the boards to make a clean product line.
 I couldn’t be more grateful to the whole crew, and to have the opportunity to work with the team at Naish on my own board on not only the design but the graphic is a dream come true.